Particular/docs.particular.net/servicecontrol/contracts.md

 ### Alerting on HeartbeatStopped Event

-Heartbeats are used to track endpoints health see [this intro for more information](/servicepulse/intro-endpoints-heartbeats.md#active-vs-inactive-endpoints)
+[Heartbeats](/servicepulse/intro-endpoints-heartbeats.md#active-vs-inactive-endpoints) are used to track endpoints health.

-Once an endpoint stops sending heartbeats to ServiceControl queue ServiceControl will publish a `HeartbeatStopped` event.
+Once an endpoint stops sending heartbeats to the ServiceControl queue then a `HeartbeatStopped` event will be published.

 The message contains the time it was detected and the last heartbeat time.